Getting Started

 Since publishers use unicast operations to send events to the subscriber queue directly, they require the subscriber alias and the connection to be configured on the publisher as well.

-When the publisher dispatches the unicast operations, it queries for the interested subscribers, which then returns local non-aliased subscribers together with remote (i.e. aliased) subscribers.
+When the publisher dispatches the unicast operations, it queries for the interested subscribers, and then returns local non-aliased subscribers together with remote (i.e. aliased) subscribers.

 image